Tag Archives: Christ

 Many of life’s most vital lessons come out of the blue.
 Conversely, few of them seem to come as a result of focused effort.
 When I try to apprehend them deliberately, it is as though God says, “That’s my job,” … Continue reading

 I was already so drenched that the rain didn’t really matter anymore.
-Nevertheless, I was pedaling my bicycle full-bore to get to shelter, causing fat drops of rain to hit my face like bullets coming out of a machine gun.
+Nevertheless, I was pedaling my bicycle full-bore to get to shelter, causing fat drops of rain to hit my face like bullets.